 This year, Dimensional is celebrating 30 years of working with financial advisors, a collaboration that has helped change the way the world thinks about investing.
-To recognize that impact, we have compiled 30 ways that investors can benefit from the industry’s transformation.
-In this last of a three-part series (see Part 2), we consider 10 common attributes of advisors who are focused on delivering a great client experience. —Dave Butler, Co-CEO
+To recognize that impact, we have compiled 30 ways that investors can benefit from the industry’s transformation. —Dave Butler, Co-CEO

 Great advisors want to do great work for their clients.
 They stake their business on doing the right thing—and know that business success will follow.

 To serve well, an advisor must assume a client’s perspective.
 Empathetic advisors put themselves in their clients’ shoes and work to understand what matters most to them.